Lease Capabilities

 - adding a new lease capability flag.

-Lease capabilities are opt-in features that change what a managed runner can do beyond running headless commands.
-They are a separate concept from the provider feature set declared in ProviderSpec.Features: feature set says "this provider can support a desktop"; lease capability says "this lease was created with a desktop and exposes one right now".
+Lease capabilities are opt-in features that extend what a runner can do beyond running headless commands.
+They are distinct from the provider *feature set* declared in ProviderSpec.Features: a feature set says "this provider *can* host a desktop"; a capability label says "this lease *was created* with a desktop and exposes one right now".

 --browser Chrome/Chromium installed and exported via $BROWSER and $CHROME_BIN

---code code-server bound to a loopback port for portal/code bridging
+--code code-server bound to a loopback port for the portal code bridge

 All three default to off.
-They have to be requested at lease creation time (crabbox warmup --desktop) and reused afterwards.
-A lease created without a capability cannot grow it later.
+They must be requested when the lease is created (crabbox warmup --desktop) and are then reused on later commands.
+A lease created without a capability cannot grow it later; warm a new lease instead.

-validateRequestedCapabilities looks up the selected provider's Spec.Features and rejects the request if the matching feature (FeatureDesktop, FeatureBrowser, FeatureCode) is missing.
-Hetzner Linux supports all three; Blacksmith Testbox supports none.
+capability flag, Crabbox looks up the selected provider's Spec().Features and rejects the request if the matching feature (FeatureDesktop, FeatureBrowser, FeatureCode) is missing.
+Hetzner Linux supports all three; the delegated-run providers support none.
+Additional guards:

-enforceManagedLeaseCapabilities checks the matching label (desktop=true, browser=true, code=true) on the existing lease.
-If the label is missing, Crabbox refuses with a hint to warm a new lease.
+lease with --id, Crabbox checks the matching label (desktop=true, browser=true, code=true) on the existing record.
+If the label is missing, it refuses with a hint to warm a new lease.
+A non-default --desktop-env must also match the lease's stored desktop_env label.

 #Desktop

-When a managed Linux lease is created with --desktop, bootstrap installs:
+When a managed Linux lease is created with --desktop (default xfce), bootstrap (internal/cli/bootstrap.go) installs and enables systemd units for:

-crabbox vnc --id ... opens an SSH tunnel to that loopback port.
-The user's local VNC viewer talks through the tunnel and uses the password the CLI fetches from /var/lib/crabbox/vnc.password.
-There is no public VNC port; the loopback bind is the security boundary.
+crabbox vnc --id ... opens an SSH tunnel to that loopback port; your local VNC viewer connects through the tunnel using the password the CLI reads from the lease.
+There is no public VNC port — the loopback bind is the security boundary.

 DISPLAY=:99